sprowten/Data_Analytics_Portfiolio/README.md

 # Skyler Prowten - Data Analytics Portfolio
 ## About
 Hi, I'm Skyler!
-I have a technical background and hold a Master of Arts (M.A.) degree in Experimental Psychology from Appalachian State University.
+I have a technical background and hold a master's degree (M.A.) in Experimental Psychology from Appalachian State University.
 Throughout my master's program, I was involved in numerous research projects where my responsibilities included data analysis and modeling as well as interpretation.
 Before enrollment in the program, I graduated from North Carolina State University with a B.A. in Psychology and a B.S. in Animal Science.

 My resume in [pdf]([url](/sprowten/Data_Analytics_Portfiolio/blob/fd7386deacd2c65d7a2d5758ffa1daa02c644c9c/Skyler%20Prowten%20Data%20Analyst%20Resume.pdf)).

 This repository serves as a showcase of my skills, a platform to share my projects, and a way to track my progress in Data Analytics and Data Science-related topics.

-## Table of Contents

 ## Portfolio Projects